First, go and watch The Force Awakens and The Last Jedi.

 A mystery box is, in short, deliberate vagueness, to the point where even the writer doesn't know what's actually going on and has no intention of working it out, placed at the core of the story.

-I want to make it very clear that a mystery box is a totally distinct storytelling device from a MacGuffin.
+Not every unanswered question in a story is a mystery, and not every mystery is a mystery box.
+Specifically, I want to make it very clear that a mystery box is a totally distinct storytelling device from a MacGuffin.